-- Terrariums – Fully terrain-based enclosure with little to no aquatic features.
+- Terrariums – Fully terrain-based enclosures with little to no aquatic features.

 The plant’s eccentric look makes it a perfect decorative tool to dress up empty parts of a vivarium.
 Crocodile fern can pretty much be placed anywhere in an enclosure.

 Crocodile fern is not too picky when it comes to the substrate.
 Nonetheless, it will have a better success rate in moist rich soil that is neutral or acidic in pH.

-If the Crocodile fern is grown epiphytically, it will not need a substrates layer at all.
+If the Crocodile fern is grown epiphytically, it will not need a substrate layer at all.
 Instead, make sure that the surface the plant is attached to has a neutral or acidic pH.